zoxpx/pxdocs/content/key-management/aws-kms/_index.md

 }
 ```

-Apply EC2 role to all the AWS instances where Portworx will be running.
+Apply EC2 role to all the AWS instances where _Portworx_ will be running.

-Along with the EC2 role you will still need to provide `AWS_CMK` and `AWS_REGION` through config.json
+Along with the EC2 role you will still need to provide `AWS_CMK` and `AWS_REGION` either through `config.json` or as environment variables.
+To provide them through `config.json`, add the following section to the `config.json` on all the nodes

 ```text
 cat /etc/pwx/config.json
 ```